 An open platform for public sector transformation

-The Lithuanian capital Vilnius has always been on the forefront when it comes to innovative solutions, resourcefulness and creativity.
+The Lithuanian capital Vilnius has always been at the forefront when it comes to innovative solutions, resourcefulness and creativity.
 Unexpected solutions during the pandemic that turned Vilnius into a huge open-air café and streamlined the vaccination process inspired other cities in Lithuania and abroad to look for ways to stay in close touch with their citizens.
+‘PORTAL’, another initiative born in Vilnius during the pandemic, connected two European cities Vilnius and Lublin.

 Sharing and caring for a brighter future